Is it queerbaiting or are you perpetuating heteronormativity?

 Queerbaiting and music

-Despite the original definition applying exclusively to film and television, more recently musicians have face accusations of queerbaiting.
+Despite the original definition applying exclusively to film and television, more recently musicians have faced accusations of queerbaiting.
 In this context, queer-baiting is used to describe a musician that implies queerness without explicitly identifying as LGBTQ+.

-It is important to note that individuals cannot queer-bait, only brands can.
+It is important to note that individuals cannot queerbait, only brands can.
 However, sometimes a brand is so connected to an individual that it can be difficult to separate a person from their brand, particularly when they use the same name.
 For example, it’s reasonably easy to understand that Katheryn Hudson is a person and Katy Perry is a brand.
 It is more difficult to comprehend that Ariana Grande is a person and Ariana Grande is a brand.
 This linguistic stumbling block has made the conversation around queer-baiting and musicians particularly complicated.

 Though it is understandable when a musician wants to keep their sexuality private and separate from their brand, it is frustrating when a musician implies queerness without publicly identifying as part of the LGBTQ+ community.
 Queer people want to feel genuinely represented in media and entertainment.
 It creates a feeling of belonging and connectedness through shared community, culture, and experiences of oppression.
 Queer listeners want to support fellow LGBTQ+ people rather than cishet musicians performing queerness for profit.